Batman Forever: Casting

 Robin Williams was in discussions to be the Riddler at one point, and was reportedly in competition for the role with John Malkovich.
 In June 1994, the role was given to Jim Carrey after Williams had reportedly turned it down.
+According to Goldsman, Williams backed out after he and Schumacher couldn't see eye to eye.
 In a 2003 interview, Schumacher stated Michael Jackson had lobbied hard for the role, but was turned down before Carrey was cast.
-Brad Dourif (who was Burton's original choice to portray the Joker and Scarecrow after), Kelsey Grammer, Micky Dolenz, Matthew Broderick, Phil Hartman, Steve Martin, Adam Sandler and Rob Schneider were also considered.
+Brad Dourif (who was Burton's original choice to portray the Joker and Scarecrow after), Kelsey Grammer, Micky Dolenz, Matthew Broderick, Phil Hartman and Steve Martin were said to have been considered.

 Robin had appeared in the shooting script for Batman Returns but was deleted due to having too many characters.
 Marlon Wayans had been cast in the role and signed on for a potential sequel, but when Schumacher took over, he decided to open up casting to other actors.
 Leonardo DiCaprio was considered, but decided not to pursue the role after a meeting with Schumacher.
-Matt Damon, Corey Haim, Corey Feldman, Mark Wahlberg, Michael Worth, Danny Dyer, Toby Stephens, Ewan McGregor, Jude Law, Alan Cumming, Christian Bale (who would later star as Batman/Bruce Wayne in The Dark Knight trilogy), and Scott Speedman were considered also.
-Chris O'Donnell was cast and Mitch Gaylord served as his stunt double, and also portrayed Mitch Grayson, Dick's older brother, created for the film.
+Among others, Matt Damon, Corey Haim, Corey Feldman, Mark Wahlberg, Michael Worth, Toby Stephens, Ewan McGregor, Jude Law, Alan Cumming and Scott Speedman were considered.
+Chris O'Donnell was cast and Mitch Gaylord served as his stunt double, Gaylord also portrayed Mitch Grayson, Dick's older brother, who was created for the film.
 Schumacher attempted to create a cameo role for Bono as his MacPhisto character, but both came to agree it was not suitable for the film.

 Filming

 Principal photography began on September 24, 1994, and wrapped on March 5, 1995.
 Schumacher hired Barbara Ling for production design, claiming that the film needed a "force" and good design.
 Ling could "advance on it".
-Schumacher wanted a design in no way connected to the previous films, and instead inspired by the images from the Batman comic books seen in the 1940s/early 1950s and New York City architecture in the 1930s, with a combination of modern Tokyo.
+Schumacher wanted a design in no way connected to the previous films, and instead inspired by the images from the Batman comic books seen in the 1940s and early 1950s and New York City architecture in the 1930s, with a combination of modern Tokyo.
 He also wanted a "city with personality," with more statues, as well as various amounts of neon.

-Difficulties and Clashes
+Difficulties and clashes

-Schumacher and Kilmer clashed while they were making Forever; Schumacher described Kilmer as "childish and impossible," reporting that he fought with various crewmen, and refused to speak to Schumacher for two weeks after the director told him to stop being rude.
+Schumacher and Kilmer clashed during the making of the film; Schumacher described Kilmer as "childish and impossible," reporting that he fought with various crewmen, and refused to speak to Schumacher for two weeks after the director told him to stop being rude.
 Schumacher also mentioned Tommy Lee Jones as a source of trouble: "Jim Carrey was a gentleman, and Tommy Lee was threatened by him.
 I'm tired of defending overpaid, overprivileged actors.
 I pray I don't work with them again."
-Carrey later acknowledged Jones was not friendly to him, telling him once off-set during the production, "I hate you.
+In a 2014 interview, Carrey acknowledged that Jones was not friendly to him, and recounted an incident wherein Jones told him: "I hate you.
 I really don't like you ...
 I cannot sanction your buffoonery."